AjaydeepSamra/Capstone-demo/README.md

 * `notebooks`
     - contains all final notebooks involved in the project

-* `reports`
-    - contains final report which summarises the project

-* `references`
-    - contains papers / tutorials used in the project

-* `src`
-    - Contains the project source code (refactored from the notebooks)

-* `.gitignore`
-    - Part of Git, includes files and folders to be ignored by Git version control

 * `capstine_env.yml`
     - Conda environment specification

-* `Makefile`
-    - Automation script for the project

 * `README.md`
     - Project landing page (this page)